 The word imputation implies replacing the missing values with such a value that makes sense.
 And, numerical imputation is done in the data with numbers.

-For instance, if there is a tabular data set with the number of stocks, commodities and derivatives traded in a month as the columns, it is better to replace the missed value with a “0” than leaving them as it is.
+For instance, if there is a tabular dataset with the number of stocks, commodities and derivatives traded in a month as the columns, it is better to replace the missed value with a “0” than leave them as it is.

-With numerical imputation, the data size is preserved and hence, predictive models like linear regression can work better to predict in the most accurate manner.
+With numerical imputation, the data size is preserved and hence, predictive models like linear regression can work better to predict most accurately.

 Let us see the Python codes for numerical imputation, which are as follows: